wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/index.rst

 Supported operating systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Wazuh server can be installed in the following Linux operating systems:
+The Wazuh server can be installed on the following Linux operating systems:

 - Amazon Linux 1 and 2